Baby temperament and sleep training heavily influence each other. And I can speak directly to the role a person’s genes play in their personality.

-The most illuminating part of reading The Female Brain came in the author’s assertion that just because we know the way we often feel is influenced by chemicals in our brains, we do not need to allow these chemicals to rule our lives.
+The most illuminating part of reading The Female Brain came in the author’s assertion on this… Just because we know the way we often feel is influenced by chemicals in our brains, we do not need to allow these chemicals to rule our lives.
 For example, I know I am more prone to react to a negative situation with anxiety as I draw nearer to my menstrual cycle.
 This knowledge allows me to be in more control of my reactions.
-I can then use other methods to quell my anxious feelings (like meditation, certain herbal supplements, self-hypnosis, etc).
-So instead of feeling like my anxiety has to rule my life, I feel as if I can have a lot of control of my anxiety.
+I can then use other methods to quell my anxious feelings.
+(Like meditation, certain herbal supplements, self-hypnosis, etc.) So instead of feeling like my anxiety has to rule my life, I feel as if I can have a lot of control of my anxiety.

-And this brings us to genetics, personalities, children, and sleep!
+This brings us to genetics, personalities, children, and sleep.
 I believe there are several pieces of a puzzle that come together to make up the sleep training process.
 1) A child’s natural temperament or personality.
-2) The parents’ natural temperament or personality (and thus their ability to be consistent in implementing the sleep training plan itself).
+2) The parents’ natural temperament or personality.
+(And thus their ability to be consistent in implementing the sleep training plan itself.)
 And 3) the type of training method the parent chooses.

 These three factors together total the sum of the sleep training experience.
 However, they do not usually make up equal parts.
 Let’s take, for example, a child who is extremely strong willed.
 Their parents’ consistency, and the type of method chosen, will often take a back seat to the child’s personality fighting the process itself.
 Conversely, if a child is very mellow, and the method is very lax, but the parent is strong-willed and hyper consistent in implementing the method, sleep training will be successful faster.

 Every Child is Different